 The first Christmas it was down to just the three of us, Dad was in no spirit to decorate.
 Instead, he drove J. and me over to Pony, an obscure dot on a crooked line between Butte and Bozeman where the river came down from Hollowtop Mountain.
 Gramps left Pony for Grange in the 1920’s, a dozen years before the gold ran dry.
-When Dad was old enough to pound a nail, Gramps began dragging him and his little brother to the old homestead to exorcise the evils of ‘theirism’ and to see firsthand what happens to a soul after losing its footing.
+When Dad was old enough to pound a nail, Gramps began dragging him and his little brother to the old homestead to exorcise the evils of ‘theirism’ and to see firsthand what becomes of a soul after losing its footing.
 So there it was.
 Our first of a dozen Christmases to come in Pony, Montana.
-Looking back, I didn’t need a truckful of lumber and the coldest winter on record to teach me what I now know about most things in life, including whatever theirism might have been.
-I brought enough of my own foolishness for that.
+Looking back, I didn’t need a truckful of lumber and the coldest winter on record to drive home what I now know about most things in life, including whatever theirism might have been.
+I brought to Pony enough of my own foolishness for that.

 Christmas week 1964 reached thirty-five below sans windchill, a redundant technicality that would not factor into Montana’s weather forecast for another decade.
-The pickup heater being the warmest refuge beyond the two-foot radius of Gramp’s fireplace, J. and I tagged along for the heat when Dad made the supply run to Shiffler’s.
-As he sorted fresh produce, the precise box of nails, and the odd ball of string, J. mined a sketchpad from an avalanche of shelving, and I beelined it to my usual table where kids too small to wield a hammer could find a cornucopia of rag and bone, mostly junk mingled with never-popular comic books and vintage baseball cards.
-The banner behind the table promised ‘Salvation,’ but only because, as sometimes happened in the sixties, its ‘Army’ suffix had been hastily overpainted in protest.
-On our last trip, I unearthed from Salvation’s pile an unexploded grenade that, when I brought it home, my mom let me throw into the lake behind our house.
-My current brush with Salvation brought me … us … our lonely, happy trio … a curious relic: gold-rimmed, white-faced, a single number 12 at its pinnacle, and no visible means of coaxing it to life.
-The opposite of new–nothing in Salvation was ever new–the old wristwatch, like the entire ghost town around it, possessed an otherworldliness rendered even stranger by three tiny clocks where the 3, 6, and 9 numerals should have been.
-Heavy for its size, the first time I strapped the thing to my wrist, it gave off a kind of electric hum and the sensation that if I didn’t quickly return it to its box, it would electrocute me.
+The pickup heater was the warmest refuge beyond the two-foot radius of Gramp’s fireplace, so whenever Dad made the supply run to Shifflers that trip, J. and I tagged along for the heat in truck and general store.
+As Dad sorted fresh produce, the precise box of nails, and the odd ball of string, J. mined a sketchpad from an avalanche of impossible shelving, while I beelined it to the rag and bone table where kids too small to wield a hammer could find a cornucopia of mostly junk mingled with never-popular comic books and vintage baseball cards.
+The banner behind the table promised ‘Salvation,’ but only because, as often happened in rural towns like Pony in the sixties, its ‘Army’ suffix had been hastily overpainted in protest.
+On our last trip, I unearthed from Salvation’s pile an unexploded hand grenade that, when I brought it home, my mom let me throw into the lake behind our house.
+(Sadly, It didn’t explode there either.)
+My current brush with Salvation brought me … us … our lonely, happy trio … a curious relic.
+Sleeping inside what might have been its original box, I fell in love with a gold-rimmed, white-faced, vintage wristwatch with the single number 12 announcing true north and betraying no visible method for coaxing it to life.
+The opposite of new–nothing in Salvation was ever new—the old wristwatch, like the entire ghost town englufing it, possessed an otherworldliness rendered even stranger by three tiny clocks on its face where the 3, 6, and 9 should have been.
+Heavy for its size, the first time I strapped the little machine to my wrist, it gave off a kind of electric hum and the sensation that if I didn’t immediately return it to its cradle, it would soon electrocute me.

 “It’s not a snake, P.,” came a wrinkly voice just beyond my shoulder. “it’s a magic clock.”

 Perry Shiffler was a bent-over C-shape of a man not much taller than me and twice as old as my dad.
-He walked with a kind of double limp that must have radiated to the usually chronic wince now brimming with a secret he couldn’t wait to share.
+He walked with a kind of double limp that must have radiated to the chronic wince brimming with some arcane secret he could never wait to share.

-“It’s from Switzerland where they make watches that run forever.
+“It’s from Switzerland where they make clocks that run forever.
 Long as you never take it off your wrist, it will keep perfect time until the end of days.

 “But how–?”

 “Winds itself.
-Motion.
 Gravity.
+Perpetuish motion.
 Spinning wheels.
-It truly is magic.
+Swiss squirrels, maybe?
 When you move, it moves.
 Take it off and time stops.
 Fella brought it in last week on account he didn’t want to live no longer.
 Figured someone else ought to know the time after he was gone.

 “It’s heavy.”